-- applications for vegetation clearing, docks, structures, or septic systems, among other items.
-A brief description of identified impacts and mitigation should be provided as part of the assessment. - C. During any amendment process, the County should assure that proposed regulatory or administrative actions do not unconstitutionally infringe upon private property rights.
+- C. During any amendment process, the County should assure that proposed regulatory or administrative actions do not unconstitutionally infringe upon private property rights.
 A process established for this purpose is set forth in a publication entitled, State of Washington, Attorney General's Recommended Process for Evaluation of Proposed Regulatory or Administrative Actions to Avoid Unconstitutional Takings of Private Property, first published in February 1992. - D. Provisions of the SMP may be amended as provided for in RCW 90.58.120, RCW 90.58.200, and Chapter 173-26 WAC.
 Standards in WAC 197-26-201 in particular articulate many of the factors to consider as part of the revisions.
-Amendments shall also be subject to the procedures in LCC Chapter 17.12. - E. Amendments or revisions to the SMP, as provided by law, do not become effective until approved by Ecology. - 16
+Amendments shall also be subject to the procedures in LCC Chapter 17.12. - E. Amendments or revisions to the SMP, as provided by law, do not become effective until approved by Ecology.

-1 8 DEFINITIONS
+8 DEFINITIONS

-2 8.01 UNLISTED WORDS OR PHRASES 3 4 5 Α. Any word or phrase not defined in SMP Chapter 8: Definitions that is called into question when administering the SMP shall be defined utilizing the SMA and its implementing rules.
-6 7 В. In shoreline jurisdiction, any conflicts between definitions found in both the County code and the SMP shall be resolved in favor of the definition in the SMP or the SMA.
-8 9 C. The Shoreline Administrator may obtain secondary definition sources from one of the following sources: 10 1.
-County code.
-11 2.
-Any County resolution, ordinance, policy, or regulation.
-12 3.
-The most applicable statute or regulation from the State of Washington.
-13 4.
-Legal definitions generated from case law or provided within a law dictionary.
-14 5.
+8.01 UNLISTED WORDS OR PHRASES

+- A. Any word or phrase not defined in SMP Chapter 8: Definitions that is called into question when administering the SMP shall be defined utilizing the SMA and its implementing rules. - B. In shoreline jurisdiction, any conflicts between definitions found in both the County code and the SMP shall be resolved in favor of the definition in the SMP or the SMA. - C. The Shoreline Administrator may obtain secondary definition sources from one of the following sources: - 10 1.
+County code. - 11 2.
+Any County resolution, ordinance, policy, or regulation. - 12 3.
+The most applicable statute or regulation from the State of Washington. - 4.
+Legal definitions generated from case law or provided within a law dictionary. - 14 5.
 The common dictionary.

-15 16 8.02 DEFINITIONS
+8.02 DEFINITIONS